Skip to content

 chore(coverage): mark 4 more Linux-only deps as darwin-noop

 The first line is a one-liner that survives in git log --oneline.
-The body explains why, not what (the diff shows what).
+The body explains the reasoning; the diff already shows the change.

 When to write a stage / what counts as done